 - 2 cups milk

-- 1: 14.5 oz can Rotel diced tomatoes and green chilies
+- 14.5 ounce can diced tomatoes and green chilies

 - 1 medium onion, diced

-- In a large skillet, melt the butter over medium low heat and stir in the flour until smooth and bubbly.
+- In a large skillet, melt the butter over medium-low heat and whisk in the flour until smooth and bubbly.

-- Remove from heat and add in the chicken broth and 1/2 cup of milk, stirring to make sure there are no lumps.
+- Remove from heat and add in the chicken broth and 1/2 cup of milk, whisking to make sure there are no lumps.

-- In a crockpot, combine the beans, tomatoes, frozen corn, onions, and green peppers.
+- In the insert of the slow cooker, add beans, tomatoes, frozen corn, onions, and green bell pepper.

-- Place the chicken tenderloins or breasts on top of this mixture.
+- Place the chicken on top of this mixture.

-- Pour the sauce you just made over the chicken & veggie ingredients in the crockpot.
+- Pour the sauce you just made over the chicken.

 - Cover and cook on low for 6-8 hours or high for 3-4 hours.